jakewmasters/pathos/README.md

 On my machine, `qemu` is a little bit faster to get up and going with, but `bochs` has a lot of useful debug functionality.
 Pick your poison.

-## Current State
-This project is in the middle of a major pivot.

-I am currently able to boot my C kernel using GRUB, however I am nearly finished building my own bootloader.

-Everything related to my own custom bootloader is located in the top-level `bootloader` directory of this project.

-My own personal notes, remarks, and various scribblings are located in the top-level `docs/` directory.

-Various GRUB-related build stuff is located in the top-level `iso/` directory.

 ## Design Decisions